Chuan1997/BundleNAT/README.md

 # BundleNAT
-The official code for BundleNAT.
+The official code for Non-autoregressive personalized bundle generation (BundleNAT).